 - Take on a gruelling IRONMAN challenge, see some of the UK's best-loved bands, or find something new about Staffordshire's history - there are loads of events to enjoy at Cannock Chase.

-- Make a splash in the UK's smallest mainland Area of Outstanding Natural Beauty at Cannock Chase
+- Put your best foot forward in the UK's smallest mainland Area of Outstanding Natural Beauty at Cannock Chase

 - From historic mining settlements to pretty rural villages, there's plenty to discover around Cannock Chase